LOGO DESIGN PROCESS

 Once a final logo has been chosen, we present that logo in both vertical and horizontal formats (if applicable), and in color and black and white.
 We offer unlimited color options once the final logo is selected, and we include two color options in the final delivery.
 Once the client has approved all the formats we deliver them all electronically.

 Delivery of Final Formats

 Once the final logos have been approved for final delivery, we send them electronically along with an email describing the formats and the best time to use which one for the best reproduction.
 Formats include:

-.ai (Adobe Illustrator) and .eps (vector) – These files are for professional printing, signage and professional page layout software.
-You will not be able to open these files unless you have a vector based program like Adobe Illustrator or Corel Draw.
+.ai (Adobe Illustrator) – These are vector files for professional printing, signage and professional page layout software.
+You will not be able to open these files unless you have a vector-based program like Adobe Illustrator or Corel Draw.
 They are the sharpest formats and should be used in all professional printing.
 It is also the file sign companies will want.
 These are the only formats that can be enlarged without ever becoming fuzzy or pixelated.

 .jpg – Universal file format that you can open, view, and use in almost any application and computer.